hashicorp/terraform-provider-tfe/website/docs/r/policy_set.html.markdown

 * `global` - (Optional) Whether or not policies in this set will apply to all workspaces.
 Defaults to `false`.
 This value _must not_ be provided if `workspace_ids` is provided.
+* `kind` - (Optional) The policy-as-code framework associated with the policy.
+   Defaults to `sentinel` if not provided.
+Valid values are `sentinel` and `opa`.
+* `overridable` - (Optional) Whether or not users can override this policy when it fails during a run.
+Defaults to `false`.
+Only valid for OPA policies.
 * `organization` - (Required) Name of the organization.
 * `policies_path` - (Optional) The sub-path within the attached VCS repository to ingress when using `vcs_repo`.
 All files and directories outside of this